felixr04/studdyBuddy/README.md

 # studdyBuddy
-This is my studdy buddy prject that I made for COGS3.
+This is my studdy buddy project that I made for COGS3.